Unfair commercial practices

 Directive (EU) 2019/2161 amends Directive 2005/29/EC as regards the better enforcement and modernisation of EU consumer protection rules, addressing new developments on the market, in particular online marketing.

 Unfair commercial practices are those which:

 - are contrary to the requirements of professional diligence*; and

-- are likely to materially distort the economic behaviour of the average consumer.
+- are likely to materially distort the purchasing behaviour of the average consumer.

 Certain consumers enjoy a higher level of protection due to their particular vulnerability to the practice or the product, their age (children or the elderly), their naivety or their mental or physical infirmity.

-The directive distinguishes 2 categories of commercial practice that are unfair if they cause the average consumer to take a transactional decision that the consumer would not have taken otherwise: misleading commercial practices (by action or omission) and aggressive commercial practices.
+Directive 2005/29/EC distinguishes two categories of commercial practice that are unfair if they cause the average consumer to make a purchasing decision that they would not have taken otherwise: misleading commercial practices (by action or omission) and aggressive commercial practices.

 Misleading commercial practices

-A practice is misleading if it contains false or untrue information or is likely to deceive the average consumer, even though the information may be correct, and cause them to take a transactional decision they would not otherwise have taken.
+A practice is misleading if it contains false or untrue information or is likely to deceive the average consumer, even though the information may be correct, and cause them to make a purchasing decision they would not have taken otherwise.
 Examples of such actions include false or deceptive information regarding:

 the existence or nature of the product;